DagsHub/Hacktoberfest-Issues/README.md

-# The Official Machine Learning and AI Challenge of Hacktoberfest 2023
+# The DagsHub's Machine Learning and AI Challenge of Hacktoberfest 2023

 **Welcome to Hacktoberfest x DagsHub official contribution page!**